-Carroll Vista is a great option for retirees looking for a quiet retreat in the country with the amenities of a large age restricted community.
+Carroll Vista is a great option for retirees looking for a quiet retreat in the country with the amenities of a large age-restricted community.

 Located in north-central Maryland, this community offers attached and single-family homes for resale.
 Surprisingly, some of the single-family homes are the smaller and more affordable options, giving homeowners the quiet and peace they might want.

-The amenities of Carroll Vista provide lots of opportunity for relaxation and enjoyment of life.
+The amenities of Carroll Vista provide lots of opportunities for relaxation and enjoyment of life.
 Residents can practice their putting, swim, exercise, learn new crafts and hobbies, join clubs and groups, meditate, and enjoy the surroundings of rural Maryland.

 Leisure World of Maryland: the name says it all.
 This large 55+ community makes so much about retirement easy.
 First, residents can finally enjoy so many different activities, clubs, and classes, learning and experience new things in retirement.